 Note: You will be asked to enter your MAC login and password if you are connecting from off-campus.

-Provides text and graphics coverage for approximately 40 of the titles most frequently accessed by Criminal Justice professionals plus complete indexing and abstracts for 125 U.S. and international journals.
-It is updated weekly with indexing beginning in 1981 and abstracts in 1999.
+Provides text and graphics coverage for many of the titles most frequently accessed by Criminal Justice professionals plus complete indexing and abstracts for American and international journals.
+It is updated frequently with indexing beginning in 1981 and abstracts in 1999.

-This peer-reviewed journal from the American Academy of Forensic Sciences (AAFS) provides the latest information on the many disciplines represented in forensic sciences.
-The journal's comprehensive coverage includes: pathology and biology, toxicology, psychiatry and behavioral sciences, odontology, physical anthropology, jurisprudence, criminalistics, questioned documents, and engineering sciences.
+This peer-reviewed journal from the American Academy of Forensic Sciences provides the latest information on the many disciplines represented in forensic sciences.
+The journal's comprehensive coverage includes: pathology and biology, toxicology, psychiatry and behavioral sciences, odontology, physical anthropology, jurisprudence, and criminalistics.
+The username (case sensitive) for online content is RSTERE@MTALOY.EDU; the password is Wiley12345.

 Westlaw provides access to a comprehensive collection of news and business information and law-related resources.
-News and business content includes newspapers, magazines, trade journals, and company information (SEC filings and Hoover’s company records).
+News and business content includes newspapers, magazines, trade journals, and company information (SEC filings).
 The law content includes analytical sources such as a legal encyclopedia and law reviews, and primary law sources for legislative, administrative and case law.

 You will be presented with a license agreement, which you must accept, each time you access this database.